bentomhall/nih-system/homebrewery/world/player-options.md

 **Uncanny Dodge.** When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack's damage against you.
 \page
 ### Primal Guardian
-Primal Guardians are the most in-tune with the spirits of nature among the ranger.
+Primal Guardians are the most in-tune with the spirits of nature among the bounty hunters.
 While they still favor their weapons, they blend their primal magic more thoroughly into their hunts, often calling on the spirits of beasts to aid them.

 #### Spirit Companion
 Starting when you choose this subclass at level 3, you gain the companionship of an invisible animal spirit.
 It grants you several benefits, growing with you as you gain levels.
 Choose one of the companions below.
 All spirit companions increase your maximum spell points by your Wisdom modifier, increasing to twice your Wisdom modifier at 11th level.